niessner/Opt/API/release/share/opt/README.md

 `InBounds` is true only when the relative offet `(1,0)` is in-bounds for the centered pixel.
 Any energy that uses `InBounds` will be evaluated at _every_ pixel including the border region, and it is up to the user to choose what to do about boundaries.

+It is also possible to exclude arbitrary pixels from the solve using the `Exclude(exp)` method.
+When `exp` is true, unknowns defined at these pixels will not be updated and residuals at these pixels will not be evaluated.

 ### Vectors ###

     vector = Vector(a,b,c)